e-koch/FilFinder/docs/tutorial.rst

 Saving Outputs
 --------------

+When ``verbose=True``, is enabled, the algorithm will interactively display plots at points during the algorithm.
+If there are hundreds of individual filaments found, this quickly becomes unfeasible.
+In this case, ``verbose`` can be disabled and those plots can be saved in "png" form by enabling ``save_png``.
+This is an accepted keyword for all functions that also accept ``verbose``.

-Saving of outputs created by the algorithm are split into 2 functions.
+Saving of the mask, skeletons, and catalog created by the algorithm are split into 2 functions.

 Numerical data is dealt with using ``fils.save_table``.
 This combines the results derived for each of the portions into a final table.
 We use